rizha/celery-exchange-demo/readme.md

 Description
 -------------------------
-according to this [blog](https://www.cloudamqp.com/blog/2015-09-03-part4-rabbitmq-for-beginners-exchanges-routing-keys-bindings.html) which explain exchange type, i try to make example how it's look like using celery.
+according to this [blog](https://www.cloudamqp.com/blog/2015-09-03-part4-rabbitmq-for-beginners-exchanges-routing-keys-bindings.html) which explain exchange type, so i like to try make example how it's look like using celery.

 Requirements